Rebecca Allen | artist

 With over two decades of experience as a dance educator, Becky has taught at institutions such as Vanderbilt University, New Dialect, and Tulane University, as well as various dance and performing arts studios in Nashville and New Orleans.
 She served as an assistant professor of dance at Northwestern State University of Louisiana (2022-2023) and is currently an adjunct professor of dance at Tulane University.

 Becky earned her MFA in Interdisciplinary Dance Performance from Tulane University in 2021.
-She currently maintains RA|Studio where she creates her own line of functional pottery.
+She currently maintains RA|Studio where she creates her own line of functional pottery and sculptural ceramics.